AnirudhKandoti/Selective-Test-Execution/README.md

 # Selective Test Execution (STE) — Dev Assistant Agent + Explanation UI

 Speed up CI by running only the **right** tests per change.
-This fork adds a **Dev Assistant Agent** that computes risk scores and an **explanation UI** that shows *why* each test was (de)prioritized.
+This fork adds a model that computes risk scores and an **explanation UI** that shows *why* each test was (de)prioritized.

-**Resume bullets you can use:**
-- Trained the **Dev Assistant Agent** to rank tests by change impact, flakiness, and runtime using coverage contexts + CI history, **reducing CI minutes by 40–60%** on sample repos without loss of failure detection.
-- Exposed an **explanation UI** so engineers see why a test was (de)prioritized, improving trust and adoption.

 ---